jimbojw/corridor/README.md

 </table>
 ```

-Since the expand feature is more intrusive in its side-effects in the DOM, you must enable it explicitly either by setting the `data-enabled` option, or in the options argument to the `corridor()` function.
+Since the expand feature is more intrusive in its side-effects in the DOM, you must enable it explicitly either by setting the `data-expand` option, or in the options argument to the `corridor()` function.

 ## corridor API